How To Get The Most Out Of Your Candles

-But even the cleanest candle can burn poorly if it isn’t cared for properly.
-If you’ve ever noticed black soot on your jar or your candle not lasting as long as it should, one of these common mistakes may be the reason.
+At SaltLight Candles, we believe candles are more than décor—they set the atmosphere of your home.
+They create a peaceful space, offer a moment of rest, and serve as a reminder of light in everyday life.
+However, even the cleanest candle can burn poorly if it isn’t properly cared for.
+If you’ve ever noticed black soot on your jar or found your candle not lasting as long as it should, one of these common mistakes may be the reason.

-Here are three ways you may be burning candles all wrong—and simple ways to fix them so you can enjoy a cleaner, longer, more intentional burn.
+Here are three ways you may be burning candles all wrong—and simple ways to fix them so you can enjoy a cleaner, longer, and more intentional burn.

 1. Poor-Quality Candles & Wax